cyph3rryx/Z4GR3US/README.md

 If you would like to contribute to the development of Z4GR3US, please feel free to fork the repository and create a pull request.
 Please make sure to follow the existing coding style and to write unit tests for any new features you add.

-## License

-Z4GR3US is released under the MIT License.
-See the file for details.

-## Author: CYPH3RRYX